JB Fernandes Award for NGO Excellence In Trinidad & Tobago

 The Roxborough Police Youth Club was awarded the 2013 JB Fernandes Award for NGO Excellence in Trinidad & Tobago for its tireless efforts to provide meaningful educational and leisure opportunities for young people in the community.
 The Tobago-based club has been instrumental in creating a safe haven for local youth, helping facilitate their growth into well-rounded, independent and disciplined adults.

 The award was presented on Wednesday, May 15th at the 2013 T&T NGO Professionals Seminar, sponsored by the JB Fernandes Memorial Trusts and convened by the Institute of International Education (IIE) in partnership with Rockefeller Philanthropy Advisors (RPA).
-As the winning organisation, the Roxborough Police Youth Club received a $5,000 US monetary donation.
-The JB Fernandes Award for NGO Excellence in Trinidad & Tobago celebrates non-profit organisations that are national models of excellence, improving communities and utilizing best practices in non-profit management.
+As the winning organization, the Roxborough Police Youth Club received a $5,000 US monetary donation.
+The JB Fernandes Award for NGO Excellence in Trinidad & Tobago celebrates non-profit organizations that are national models of excellence, improving communities and utilizing best practices in non-profit management.
 The award is funded by the JB Fernandes Memorial Trusts through RPA, and is administered by IIE.

 A judging panel of local and international foundations and non-profits selected Roxborough Police Youth Club as the 2013 award recipient and two special recognition honorees – the Caribbean Kids & Families Therapy Organization (CKFTO) and Fondes Amandes Community Reforestation Project (FACRP).